Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 CLINICAL CONSIDERATIONS

-While short-term treatment success requires simply reopening the airway, long-term treatment success also requires directing the slow facial growth of adulthood horizontally to gradually increase the size of the airway passage and decrease resistance to airway flow, just as muscles naturally become weaker with age, in order to maintain resting airway flow.
-Many people have an adult facial growth pattern that slowly but continuously rotates the mandible down and back into the space needed for the pharyngeal airway, thereby increasing resistance to airway flow.
-This growth can be redirected horizontally by expanding the upper jawbone and advancing the lower jawbone.
+GROWTH EFFECTS - While short-term treatment success requires simply reopening the airway, long-term treatment success also requires redirecting the slow facial growth of adulthood horizontally to gradually increase the size of the airway passage and decrease resistance to airway flow, just as muscles naturally become weaker with age, in order to maintain a stable resting airway flow.
+Horizontal growth in the maxilla involves expansion which enlarges the nasal airway, and horizontal growth in the mandible involves anterior translation of the corpus, which enlarges the pharyngeal airway.
+Many people have an adult facial growth pattern that slowly but continuously rotates the mandibular corpus down and back into the space needed for the pharyngeal airway, thereby increasing resistance to airway flow and triggering forward head posture to reduce it.

-VERTICAL DIMENSION, the height of an oral appliance, affects both its effectiveness and the direction in which it influences subsequent facial growth; but the effect of increased vertical dimension on the patency of the airway varies greatly with facial form.
+VERTICAL DIMENSION, the height of an oral appliance, affects the shape of the airway, but its effect depends on facial form.
+Increasing vertical dimension at the dentition increases airway space in some people and decreases it in others.
 For most patients with a normal facial form, their appliance should be no taller than necessary to ensure its structural integrity.
 Appliances that are tall enough to engage the passive stretch of the jaw closing muscles can produce sustained compressive forces that can damage the dentition or the TMJs.

 For patients with very strong jaw muscles and short anterior faces, especially in the presence of deep overbite, their mandibular advancement appliance should include a front flat bite plate (extending from canine to canine for stability) in order to lower nocturnal bruxism forces to prevent the jaw muscles from further reducing facial height and redirect them to gradually reduce the overbite that inhibits mandibular advancement.
 Including the canines in the front flat bite plate provides stability, while preventing contact between the posterior teeth reduces the forces used in nocturnal bruxism by about half.